fernandokosh/redmine_time_tracker/README.markdown

 Most current version is available at: [GitHub](https://github.com/hicknhack-software/redmine_time_tracker).

+## Requirements
+* Redmine 2.2.0

 ## Install

 1. Follow the Redmine plugin installation steps at http://www.redmine.org/wiki/redmine/Plugins Make sure the plugin is installed to `#{RAILS_ROOT}/plugins/redmine_time_tracker`
-2. Setup the database using the migrations. `rake db:migrate_plugins RAILS_ENV=production`
+2. Setup the database using the migrations. `redmine:plugins:migrate RAILS_ENV=production`
 3. Login to your Redmine install as an Administrator
 4. Setup the "log time" permissions for your roles
 5. Add "Time tracking" to the enabled modules for your project